The Role of Predictive Analytics in Mortgage Risk Assessment

 • Rate environment monitoring: Prepayment models adjust in real-time as rate markets move, improving hedge accuracy

-The OCC's new Automated Valuation Model quality control standards require that AI-driven property valuations meet five specific standards: confidence score reporting, nondiscrimination testing, model validation, data integrity checks, and compliance with FIRREA.
-Lenders using real-time AVM feeds need to ensure their data pipelines meet these standards.
+The OCC's interagency Quality Control Standards for Automated Valuation Models final rule requires that AI-driven property valuations meet five specific standards: confidence score reporting, nondiscrimination testing, model validation, data integrity checks, and compliance with FIRREA.
+Lenders using real-time AVM feeds need to ensure their data pipelines meet these standards before the next examination cycle.

 3.99%